 The operating temperature is -20 °C to +80 °C (-4 °F to +176 °F).
-If the temperature is lower than -20 °C (-4 °F), the hammer and tool have to be preheated before any operations can begin, in order to avoid breaking the accumulator's membrane and the tool.
+If the temperature is lower than -20 °C (-4° F), the hammer and tool have to be preheated before any operations can begin, in order to avoid breaking the accumulator's membrane and the tool.
 During operation they will remain warm.
-See "Preheating the hammer" on page 22.

 Note: The temperature of the hydraulic oil must be monitored.
 Ensure that oil grade and monitored oil temperature together guarantee correct oil viscosity.
-See "Oil specifications" on page 42.
+See "Oil specifications" on page 33.